Vizzuality/front-end-code-challenge/mid-senior/README.md

 - Name.
 - Location (city and country).
+- Companies operating the network (can be multiple).
 - Link to access the detail view.
 - There is a map showing all the bicycle networks.
 - Clicking on a network opens the detail view.
 - There is a country filter that affects both the list and the map:
-  - Multiple countries can be selected at once.
+  - Only one country can be selected at once.
-  - The options are inclusive (OR filter).
-  - The selected options are stored in the URL. (e.g. ?countries=FR,IT)
+  - The selected option is stored in the URL (e.g. `?country=FR`).
   - When reloading the page, the filter is still applied.
+- There is a search input that affects both the list and the map:
+  - The search is performed against the name of the networks and name of the operating companies.
+  - The keyword is stored in the URL (e.g. `?search=velib`).
+  - When reloading the page, the filter is still applied.
+- BONUS: There is a way to centre and zoom the map around the user's location
+- BONUS: The list of networks is paginated

 #### Detail view

-The detail view **must be accessible by URL**.
+- The detail view **must be accessible by URL**.

-There is general information about the bicycle network:
+- There is general information about the bicycle network:
   - Name.
-- Name of the companies operating the network.
+  - Name of the companies operating the network (can be multiple).
   - Location (city and country).

-There is a list of all the bicycle stations belonging to the network:
+- There is a list of all the bicycle stations belonging to the network:
   - Name.
-- Number of available bikes.
+  - Number of free bikes.
   - Number of empty slots.
+- There is a button to go back to the main view.
+- There is a map showing all the bicycle stations.
+- Clicking on a station on the map opens a tooltip:
+  - Name.
+  - Number of free bikes.
+  - Number of empty slots.
+- BONUS: The list of bicycle stations is paginated
+- BONUS: The list of bicycle stations can be sorted by free bikes and empty slots (ascending and descending).

 If any of these requirements are unclear, feel free to reach out for guidance.
 If this challenge proves to be too much work, it's better to focus your attention on fewer items.